 The Barry Arm landslide is about 1.4 square miles (3.7 square kilometers), with an estimated total volume of approximately 650 million cubic yards (~0.5 cubic kilometers), or roughly 6.5 times larger than the landslide at Taan Fjord.
 It is not known how much of this landslide volume would enter the water during a potential rapid failure.
 (For a graphic depiction of the relative size of Alaska's largest tsunami-generating landslides, see this letter.)

 Analysis of airborne and satellite data reveal motion of the landslide beginning as early as 1957.
 Between 2009 and 2015, the landslide moved 600 feet (183 meters) toward the fjord at the same time as Barry Glacier was thinning and retreating below the landslide.
-Since 2016, the landslide rate has been slowing, and recent analysis of satellite radar data shows landslide motion in June and July 2020 was less than a few inches (centimeters).
+Since 2016, the landslide rate has slowed; recent analysis of satellite radar data shows landslide motion during the period June through September 2020 was less than a few inches (centimeters), but between October 9 and October 24 eight inches (20 centimeters) of downslope motion was detected.

 Links to data acquired by the State of Alaska and partners to address the landslide potential in Barry Arm: